The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

-### Update a Wishlist Item By Id
+## Update a Wishlist Item By wishlist item Id

 Update a wishlist item (for example to change the selected variant).
-Developer must supply the wishlist ID and item ID (both TWC internal identifiers).
+Developer must supply the item ID.
+Note, this is the TWC wishlistItem identifier, NOT the productID or varantID.

 If the variant is being changed, then the original variant ID (TWC internal ID) must also be provided.